You must read the 2017 Student Tailgate Village Rules before submitting your registration

 V. Service of Alcoholic Beverages

 Any service of alcoholic beverages at Yale football tailgates must be in full compliance with the laws of the State of Connecticut and the Yale College regulations on alcoholic beverages.
-Masters, deans, and University Police are authorized to request a student’s identification card in order to confirm that he or she has reached legal drinking age.
+HOCs, deans, and University Police are authorized to request a student’s identification card in order to confirm that he or she has reached legal drinking age.

 VI.
 Wristband Policy